researchcompendia/researchcompendia/README.md

 created [issues](https://github.com/codersquid/tyler/issues) in the github tracker.
 I'm trying out both tools to see which is most useful, I may find a tool to link them up in case they both are.
 I wish there was a trello-like UI for the github tracker.
+(update: I found out about [huboard](http://huboard.com/).
+I'm going to try that out and drop trello.

 (I'm starting not to like trello for tracking things.
 I like issue trackers more.)